+Hep C is a serious disease caused by a virus that is spread through blood-to-blood contact.
 In recent years, there have been more deaths related to Hep C than to HIV.

 Who Has Hep C?

-In response, the Centers for Disease Control and Prevention (CDC) now recommends that all adults ages 18 and over get tested for Hep C.
+The Centers for Disease Control and Prevention (CDC) now recommends that all adults ages 18 and over get tested for Hep C.

 How Hep C Is Spread

 There are many ways Hep C can be spread, including:

 Having sex with a person infected with Hep C

 Sharing personal items such as razors or toothbrushes